-Classrooms and conference rooms will be open from 9:00am to 8:50pm, Monday through Friday.
+Classrooms and conference rooms will be open from 8:00 am to 9:10 pm, Monday through Friday.
 These spaces may be used by students, but must first be reserved through a staff or faculty member.
 Furniture is not to be moved, and the room must be left in the state that it was found.
 Inappropriate use may result in loss of privilege.
-Each classroom and conference room is equipped with a TV connected to a computer and camera.
-The computer is connected to the Internet, and has Zoom and Microsoft Office installed.
-There is also a wireless screen-casting device that allows a personal laptop to be used with the TV.
+Each classroom and conference room are equipped with a monitor connected to a computer and camera.
+The computer is connected to the Internet and has Zoom and Microsoft Office installed.
+There is also a wireless screen-casting device that allows a personal laptop to be used with the monitor.

-If assistance or a room reservation is needed please contact IT by emailing bushschooldcit@tamu.edu.
+If assistance or a room reservation is needed, please contact IT by emailing bushschooldcit@tamu.edu.

-2. Email and the Google Suite
+2. Email and Microsoft Office

-Email and the suite of applications provided to students with the Google suite are to be utilized for Texas A&M University purposes only.
-These tools are not to be used for solicitation, or in any manner that violates state or Federal laws or Texas A&M University policies.
+Email and Microsoft Office applications provided to students are to be utilized for TAMU purposes only.
+These tools are not to be used for solicitation, or in any manner that violates state or Federal laws or TAMU policies.